getnikola/nikola/docs/manual.rst

 raw
     Passes the content along, mostly used so I can write this damn section and you can see the shortcodes instead of them being munged into shortcode **output**.
-I can't show an example because Inception.
+I can’t show an example because Inception.

 thumbnail
     Display image thumbnails, with optional captions.
 Examples: